murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 **PAUSE**

 > ## Exercise
 > • In groups of 2, it is time to run an optimisation.
 So have a sip until your neighbor catch up or help them along.
 There are three important parameters that must be specified to denovo_map.pl, the minimum stack/locus depth (`m`), the distance allowed between stacks/loci (`M`), and the distance allowed between catalog loci (`n`).
-Choose which values of `M`  you want to run (M<10), not overlapping with parameters other people have already chosen, and insert them into [this google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).You can vary M (between 1 and 8).
-If you find most M values already running in the spreadsheet, you could vary -r away from 0.8 to see how that affect the results.
+Choose which values of `M`  you want to run (M<10), not overlapping with parameters other people have already chosen, and insert them into [this google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
+You can vary M (between 1 and 8).

+Note: ff you find most M values already running in the spreadsheet, you could vary -r away from 0.8 (!!!) to see how that affect the results.
+Perhaps pick -M 2 or -M 3 and vary -r away from 0.8.
 >
 > • Set `n` = to `M`, so if you set `M` at 3, set `n` at 3.
 >